Leandromaro/Java-Design-Patterns/README.md

 Creational design patterns provide solution to __instantiate__ a object in the best possible way for specific situations

 ## Singleton
-Singleton pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the java virtual machine.
+__ Singleton pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the java virtual machine__.
 It seems to be a very simple design pattern but when it comes to implementation, it comes with a lot of implementation concerns.
 The implementation of Singleton pattern has always been a controversial topic among developers and it's also considered as an anti-pattern.

 #### To implement a Singleton pattern, we have different approaches but all of them have the following common concepts.
   - Private constructor to restrict instantiation of the class from other classes.